 Some real estate agents work with buyers and sellers.
 Therefore, on some occasions, they can represent both sides in the transaction of a house’s sale.
 When this happens, the agent is more likely to offer a discounted commission since they won’t be splitting the commission with another agent.
 However, this practice is illegal in 7 states of the U.S. as it is considered a conflict of interest for one agent to protect the interests of a buyer and seller.
 The seller will want to sell the house at the highest price possible, while the buyer will want to secure the lowest.

 While most of the commission rates in the U.S. range from 5% to 6%, it is useful to know where the commission rates range for each state and what the state average commission rate means for the majority of the rates offered.

 As a seller, you are allowed to negotiate a lower commission rate.
-The real estate agent can offer a range of services, from hosting open houses to marketing the place online.
-Therefore based on the services you require your real estate agent to take care of and the ones that you can handle yourself, you can negotiate a commission rate different from the standard of 6%.
-Also, when we are dealing with high property values, the seller can try to limit the commission to 4% to 5%.
-However, if you are a buyer, you don’t have any say on the commission rate because you do not pay any agents directly.
+The real estate agent can offer various services, from hosting open houses to marketing the place online.
+Therefore based on the services you require your real estate agent to take care of and the ones you can handle yourself, you can negotiate a commission rate different from the standard of 6%.
+Also, when dealing with high property values, the seller can limit the commission to 4% to 5%.
+However, if you are a buyer, you don’t have any say in the commission rate because you do not pay any agents directly.